regebro/prehistoric-python/presentation.rst

 .. note::

+    This is how to do a conditional expression.
+It only arrived in Python 2.5, because people couldn't agree on how it should look, and from what I understand Guido didn't like any of the proposals.

-    This is the new syntax for one line conditionals.
-When I say "New" I mean since Python 2.5.
-The reason it was added so late is that Guido supposedly didn't want a one line conditional at all, and I agree it's not very readable, but his hand was forced, because people would make the sneaky conditionals instead.
+    And I agree it's not very readable, but his hand was forced, because people would make these sneaky conditionals instead, so he then chose the most pythonic form.
+And it's a bit weird, as the if statement comes in the middle.
+But we're used to it now. :-)

+    Now, on to something slightly more complex, resource handling!

 ----